 - Three or more relatives in two generations with tumors of the same site or etiologically related sites.

-Knowledge about a cancer-predisposing mutation can be informative not only for the individual tested but also for other family members.
+Knowledge about a cancer-predisposing variant can be informative not only for the individual tested but also for other family members.
 Family members who previously had not considered the implications of their family history for their own health may be led to do so, and some will undergo genetic testing, resulting in more definitive information on whether they are at increased genetic risk.
-Some relatives may learn their mutation status without being directly tested, for example, when a biological parent of a child who is a known mutation carrier is identified as an obligate carrier.
-Founder effects may result in the recognition that specific ethnic groups have a higher prevalence of certain mutations, knowledge that can be either clinically useful (permitting more rational genetic testing strategies) or potentially stigmatizing.
+Some relatives may learn their carrier status without being directly tested, for example, when a biological parent of a child who is a known carrier of a pathogenic variant is identified as an obligate carrier.
+Founder effects may result in the recognition that specific ethnic groups have a higher prevalence of certain pathogenic variants, knowledge that can be either clinically useful (permitting more rational genetic testing strategies) or potentially stigmatizing.
 Testing may reveal the presence of nonpaternity in a family.
 There is the theoretical possibility that genetic information may be misused, and concerns about the potential for insurance and/or employment discrimination may arise.
 Genetic information may also affect medical and lifestyle decisions.